fengalin/raspdac-on-osmc/README.md

 ### <a name='power_unit'></a>Handle the Power Management Unit
-The project contains scripts and a systemd unit to handle the power management unit.
+The project contains scripts and a systemd unit to handle the power management subsystem.
 This allows stopping the button from blinking when OSMC is started and handling soft reboot or shutdowns as well as clean shutdown when the button is pressed.

 The scripts rely on the python RPi.GPIO module which can be installed using pip